sahiga/developer.box.com/guides/trash/index.md

 ---
 # Trash

 Before items are deleted they might end up in a user's trash.
 The trash can be managed by a user through any of the Box apps, and by an application via the API.

 ## Two-stage Deletion Process

-Box uses a two-stage process to remove or **trash** [files], [folders], and [web links] before permanently deleting them.
+Box uses a two-stage process to remove or **trash** [files][files], [folders][folders], and [web links][web links] before permanently deleting them.

-By default, items can be restored after they are **trashed** within a 30 day period before they are **purged**.
+By default, items can be restored after they are **trashed** within a 30 day time frame before they are **purged**.
 The purge window can be modified by an enterprise administrator.

-More details can be found in the Box community article on [Managing Trash]
+More details can be found in the Box community article on [Managing Trash][Managing Trash]

 [files]: https://box.dev/en/reference/resources/file/